Appanage: History of the French appanage

 The system of appanage has played a particularly important role in France.
 It developed there with the extension of royal authority from the 13th century, then disappeared from the late Middle Ages with the affirmation of the exclusive authority of the royal state.
 It strongly influenced the territorial construction, explaining the arms of several provinces.
-The prerogative of Burgundy is also the origin of the Belgian, Luxembourg and Dutch States, through the action of its dukes favored by their position in the court of the kings of France.
+The prerogative of Burgundy is also the origin of the Belgian, Luxembourgeois and Dutch states, through the action of its dukes favored by their position in the court of the kings of France.

-Appanages were used to sweeten the pill of primogeniture.
-It was historically used to deter the revolt of younger sons, who would otherwise have no inheritance, thus avoiding the deterioration of the monarchy by equal division.
-Indeed, according to Frankish tradition, the inheritance was to be divided among the remaining sons.
-The kingdom was called family territory, and thus, many divisions took place under the Merovingians, and then under the rule of the Carolingians.
+Primogeniture avoids territorial splintering, which the earlier Frankish tradition of partible inheritance (equal division) suffered from (e.g. under the Merovingians and subsequent Carolingians).
+But primogeniture creates resentment in younger sons who inherit nothing.
+Appanages thus were used to sweeten the bitter pill of primogeniture and deter revolt of younger sons by diverting their aspirations of claiming their eldest brother's throne.

+House of Capet

-The consequences of equal division led to the adoption of the appanage method, which has the advantage of diverting the right of the younger sons to the throne, which was the inheritance of the eldest.
-Hugh Capet was elected King of the Franks on the death of Louis V in 987.
-The Capetian dynasty broke away from the Frankish custom of dividing the kingdom among all the sons.
-The eldest son alone became King and received the royal domain except for the appanages.
-Unlike their predecessors, their hold on the crown was initially tenuous.
-They could not afford to divide the kingdom among all their sons, and the royal domain (the territory directly controlled by the king) was very small, initially consisting solely of the Île-de-France.
-Most of the Capetians endeavored to add to the royal domain by the incorporation of additional fiefs, large or small, and thus gradually obtained the direct lordship over almost all of France.
+Unlike their predecessors (the Carolingians), the Capetian dynasty's hold on the crown was initially tenuous.
+They could not afford to divide the kingdom among all their sons, and the royal domain was very small, initially consisting solely of the Île-de-France.
+So the Capetians broke away from the Frankish custom of partible inheritance, to instead have the eldest son alone become King and receive the royal domain (except for any appanages).
+Most Capetians endeavored to add to the royal domain through incorporation of additional fiefs, large or small, and thus gradually obtained direct lordship over almost all of France.